 Image credit: Voluntary Assisted Dying South Australia.

-The legislation was debated by MPs for six hours and was only voted i the early hours of this morning, Thursday 10 June, with 33 in favour and 11 opposed.
+The legislation was debated by MPs for six hours and was only voted in the early hours of this morning, Thursday 10 June, with 33 in favour and 11 opposed.

-The news comes after a long push by campaigners to in favour of legalising assisted dying, with campaigns ramping up outside Parliament House in the lead up to this mornings announcement.
+The news comes after a long push by campaigners to in favour of legalising assisted dying, with campaigns ramping up outside Parliament House in the lead up to announcements.

-Katrine Hildyard MP took to LinkedIn this morning and paid thanks to campaigners who dedicated their time to push for the move and acknowledged their history making efforts.
+Katrine Hildyard MP took to LinkedIn and paid thanks on 10 June to campaigners who dedicated their time to push for the move and acknowledged their history making efforts.

 “Much love and gratitude to beautiful Kyam Maher MLC – whose deep, calm determination, love for his Mum and whole family and incredibly hard work and wisdom drove the passage of this bill.
 Love and thanks also to the truly marvellous Susan Close MP whose grace, dignity, respect and huge intellect saw the bill carried through the House,” she wrote.

 “To the parliamentarians who crafted careful, heartfelt amendments presented to us with clarity of purpose and reflection on their communities and conscience, thank you, and thank you to every MP who shared their journey and what was in their minds and hearts during the debate.”